DevOpsSustain/ws2025/index.md

 - Author notification: Tuesday Mar 25th, 2025
 - Papers camera-ready: Thursday Apr 24th, 2025
 - Tentative workshop dates: June 26th/27th, 2025

+**JSS Special Issue on Intelligent DevOps for Performance, Sustainability, and Reliability** Accepted Technical Research/Experience papers (long papers) at the DevOpsSustain 2025 workshop will be invited to submit extended versions to the Journal of Systems and Software: Special Issue on Intelligent DevOps for Performance, Sustainability, and Reliability.

 ## Technical Program Committee